kalyanikhona/llm-model-behavior-research/logbook/observations/2025-llm-behavior-experiments.md

 ## September 2, 2025 (Tuesday)

 - Planning market research on fashion brands India - AI visibility and discovery
+- Ran tests on the prompt response service
+- Planning the format, structure and next steps

 ## August 28, 2025 (Thursday)